rbdannenberg/arco/README.md

 - WxWidgets is used by wxserpent

 ## CMake Overview

+To build Arco, you need some other programs: O2, PortAudio, PortMidi, and Serpent.
+You also need some libraries, described below.

+Some things you *have* to build from sources.
+Others you may be able to find precompiled and install them.
+The things you *have* to install, should all be in the same directory (I use my home directory, so I have /home/rbd/o2, /home/rbd/portaudio, /home/rbd/portmidi, /home/rbd/serpent, and /home/rbd/arco4.)
+The directory names `o2`, `portaudio`, `portmidi`, and `serpent` must be lower case and spelled the same so that Arco CMake files can find them.

+This directory with the Arco repo clone can be named anything (I currently call it arco4), so we'll call it `ARCODIR` in the instructions that follow.
+Of course, use your top-level directory name instead of `ARCODIR`.

-Master CMakeLists.txt is in arco4/apps/*, e.g. see arco4/apps/test/CMakeLists.txt
+Master CMakeLists.txt is in ARCODIR/apps/*, e.g. see ARCODIR/apps/test/CMakeLists.txt
 It includes:
-- arco4/apps/test/CMakeLists.txt
+- ARCODIR/apps/test/CMakeLists.txt
-  - arco4/serpent/arco4.cmakeinclude, which includes
+  - ARCODIR/serpent/arco4.cmakeinclude, which includes
-    - arco4/arco/CMakeLists.txt to build arco (mostly dsp) library
+    - ARCODIR/arco/CMakeLists.txt to build arco (mostly dsp) library
     - serpent/wxs/wxs.cmakeinclude to build wxserpent
       - serpent/src/CMakeLists.txt to build srplib library for wxserpent

-## Installation
+## Installation on Ubuntu Linux

 These instructions are not the only possible installation procedure, but they describe what I did.

+- if you don't have CMake (`ccmake` is the command line program), see https://askubuntu.com/questions/355565/how-do-i-install-the-latest-version-of-cmake-from-the-command-line
 - clone and build serpent from SourceForge (serpent project: https://sourceforge.net/projects/serpent, see serpent/doc/ for installation guides -- I have not gotten wxWidgets to work without building from sources using the command lines in the guides)
 - clone and build o2 from github.com/rbdannenberg/
-- clone and build arco4 from github.com/rbdannenberg/arco
+- clone github.com/rbdannenberg/arco.
+My cloned repo is in arco4, but we'll call it ARCODIR (see note above).
 - install portaudio (on Linux: libportaudio19-dev)
+- install Avahi (on Linux: lib-avahi-client-dev)
 - install libsndfile (note: on Ubuntu 20, the libsndfile1-dev install will not be usable unless you figure out how to link to log_finite and a bunch of other symbols.
 These come from vorbis, a dependency of libsndfile.
      Therefore, I compiled my own.)
   - get v1.1.0 Source code (zip) from https://github.com/libsndfile/libsndfile/releases
-  - extract to the same directory containing arco4 (e.g. your home directory)
+  - extract to the same directory containing ARCODIR (e.g. your home directory)
   - `mv libsndfile-1.1.0 to libsndfile`
   - `cd libsndfile`
   - `ccmake .`